Murder convictions at stake as Kentucky justices reconsider testimony on bullet casings

 Reporter Andrew Wolfson can be reached at (502) 396-5853 or awolfson@courier-journal.com.

-This article originally appeared on Louisville Courier Journal: Is bullet casing identification valid?
+This article originally appeared on Cincinnati Enquirer: Is bullet casing identification valid?
 KY high court to weigh merits